What computing resources are available at NNU?

 Have a short break between classes and need to check your email?
 Not a problem!
 There are kiosk computer stations available for short-term use in the Johnson Sports Center, the Fine Arts Building, the Helstrom Business Center, the Science Building, the Student Center, the Wiley Learning Center, and in various other locations across campus.

 The IT Department delivers over 100 useful software applications on all campus-owned computers, such as Microsoft Office (Word, Excel, PowerPoint, Access, Publisher), as well as other desktop applications.
+There are many choices these days for being productive at NNU.

 Software is also available for specific courses or departments as needed.
 For information on these applications, check with your instructor.